How Long Does An RC Car Battery Last

 The average LiPO battery is going to last about 30 minutes on a full charge, which is significantly more than the 15-20 minutes of the average NiMH, which is one of the reasons why most serious RC car enthusiasts will only use LiPO nowadays.

 While there is an uncountable number of batteries available for purchase today, their battery life on a single charge will obviously vary.
 Over the years, I have bought and used several battery packs and I have finally found which ones have the most battery life.
 If you are looking to use your RC car for hours on end without stopping, then check these batteries out!

-Feifandongli 14.8V 12000mAh LiPo Battery Pack – Massive Size And Massive Battery Life!
+Ovonic 7.4V 50C 6200mAh 2S RC Lipo Battery – Massive Size And Massive Battery Life!

-The fact that It has 6 cells also means that the weight of the battery far surpasses more conventional lipos.
-This baby weighs almost 2 pounds, so because of this, RC cars with smaller motors might lose some speed.
+The fact that It has 2 cells also means that the weight of the battery far surpasses more conventional lipos.
+This baby weighs almost a pound, so because of this, RC cars with smaller motors might lose some speed.
 Just something to keep in mind.

 Last but not least, this battery is pretty expensive, which is something very common among LiPos with high mAH ratings.
 It’s completely worth it in my opinion though, especially if you are tired of stopping your RC car every 20 minutes because the battery died.

 Zeee 8000mAh 11.1V 100C 3S RC Lipo Battery Pack – Best Bang For Your Buck!

 Zeee is a company that has been making quality batteries for years now, and this one is no exception.
 This is an 8000mAH battery with 3 cells, and while it doesn’t have as battery life as the one I posted above, it has several pros that you won’t find in that one either.